patiboh/fuzzy-playground/README.md

 ## TODO

-- Make animations interactive (WIP)
-- Fix mobile states
-- Figure out a testing strategy : separate UI from GL errors as they apply to two different usages
 - Get back to the WebGL bits!
-- Explore how to use Svelte better (-> checkout svelte.gl) !
+- Explore how to use Svelte better
-- ...